 Step 3 - Install

-Even though you've told rails to configure your app for API development, you'll need to configure a few gems to get things working properly.
+Even though you've told rails to configure your app for API development, you'll need to set a few gems to get things working correctly.

 ACTIVE MODEL SERIALIZERS

 Serialization gems are not included in the default

 Gemfile, so you must first add the Active Model Serializers manually.